jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 When a parity mismatch is detected, and the target device's parity error respose bit (Command Register, bit 6) is set, the target device asserts **_PERR**.
 The device reporting the error must set its Detected Parity Error Bit (Status Register, Bit 15), regardless of the status of the parity error response bit.

-For MC68040 driven cycles, if the Local PCI Bridge detects a parity error and has its parity error response bit set (Command Register, bit 6), it will assert **_INT2** and set its interrupt status bit (Status Register, Bit 3).
+For CPU driven cycles, if the Local PCI Bridge detects a parity error and has its parity error response bit set (Command Register, bit 6), it will assert **_INT2** and set its interrupt status bit (Status Register, Bit 3).
 PCI drivers are expected to respond to this interrupt and poll their device's Parity Error Bit.
 The driver should then clear the interrupt in the Local PCI Bridge (Status Register, Bit 3) and retry or cancel the cycle.

 **IS THIS OVERKILL?
 PROBABLY.
 THINK ABOUT THIS AGAIN.**